 \section{Introduction}

 Recent TTS models \cite{shen2018natural, ren2020fastspeech, ping2018deep} can generate intelligible and high fidelity speech when trained on tens of hours of speech corpus.
-However training them with only small amount of data results in an unstable TTS model.
+However, training them with only a small amount of data results in an unstable TTS model.
 Different techniques have been proposed for pre-training parts of a TTS model as a pre-training step and then fine-tuning it towards new speakers \cite{chung2018semisupervised}.
-In such case however, the distinction between the pre-training and the main training phases of the model makes overall convergence more difficult.
+In such a case, however, the distinction between the pre-training and the main training phases of the model makes overall convergence more difficult.

-The goal of one type of transfer learning in TTS systems called speaker adaption is to adapt an existing model to a new speaker with limited amount of data.
+The goal of one type of transfer learning in TTS systems called speaker adaption is to adapt an existing model to a new speaker with a limited amount of data.
 A common way to do speaker adaption is by using a separate speaker encoder and conditioning the speech synthesis on the speaker embedding generated by the speaker encoder.
 This allows the model to infer the speaker identity from the speaker embedding and makes it possible to extend speech synthesis to unseen speakers during inference \cite{jia2019transfer, zhang2019learning}.
-One drawback of such models is their dependency on large multi-speaker datasets for training of the base TTS model.
-Further it requires a comprehensive speaker embedder so that it can learn it can learn as many voice characteristics as possible during training.
+One drawback of such models is their dependency on large multi-speaker datasets for training the base TTS model.
+Further, it requires a comprehensive speaker embedder to learn as many voice characteristics as possible during training.

 Another way of speaker adaptation is based on fine-tuning the weights of an already trained model \cite{moss2020boffin, chen2019sample}.
-Assuming the text encoder part of the TTS model has learned ``good enough'' representations, one usually freezes parts of the model that are supposed to stay fixed, and only fine-tunes the remaining parts corresponding to the speaker identity to adapt the new speaker.
-As the focus in speaker adaptation has been mainly on monolingual transfer, usually the text encoder is specific to one particular language and therefore can not be used for transfer learning to a new language.
-In \cite{liu2019crosslingual} the authors learn a mapping between the source and target language phoneme which helps with language transfer, however one needs a pre-trained ASR model to learn this mapping in an unsupervised manner.
+Assuming the text encoder part of the TTS model has learned ``good enough'' representations, one usually freezes parts of the model that are supposed to stay fixed and only fine-tunes the remaining parts corresponding to the speaker identity to adapt to the new speaker.
+As the focus in speaker adaptation has been mainly on monolingual transfer, usually, the text encoder is specific to one particular language and therefore can not be used for transfer learning to a new language.
+In \cite{liu2019crosslingual} the authors learn a mapping between the source and target language phoneme, which helps with language transfer; however, one needs a pre-trained ASR model to learn this mapping in an unsupervised manner.